Aug

 1 Peter 5:8

-But even if your brain has been physically weakened and so the Devil can now speak to you in a clear voice, or put thoughts into your head, or make you dream a message while you sleep, why would you obey him?
+But even if your brain has been physically weakened by some kind of drug and so the Devil can now speak to you in a clear voice, or put thoughts into your head, or make you dream a message while you sleep, why would you obey him?
 If some crazy, illegal or evil idea comes into your head seemingly out of nowhere, or a bad thought keeps recurring, it does not mean you must carry it out.

 Not letting him in further entails not seeking unnecessary trouble.
 Right now, there is no shortage of mindless zombies eager to do the Devil’s work.
 So, if a dispute arises for some reason, ignore it or forgive.
 The whole thing might be a set up.